slegga/webserver/README.md

 # webserver

 # The goal
 A perl mojolicious webserver running on my Cloud at cost.
-With with my home pi-server as OpenAPI server.
+With my home pi-server as OpenAPI server.